Your area Not set — showing everywhere

 01

-Board position: The board proceeded with the nomination of Cameron McKinnon.
+Board position: The board moved forward with the election of Cameron McKinnon despite a contested nomination.

 Internal dissent